Break the Barrier: Conquer the Sub-1:30 Half Marathon with This Game-Changing Training Plan

 I’d recommend completing a half marathon in or around the 110-minute mark to give yourself the best chance at success.

-This means you have a good base to work from and can focus on improving your pace.
+With that, you’ve got a solid base to build on and work toward a faster pace.
 If you can run a 10K within 40 to 42 minutes, you’re on the right track to achieving your sub-90-minute goal.

 How to Train for a Sub-90 Half Marathon